mazzi/mazzi.github.com/_posts/2013-09-16-Profiling-PHP-with-Facebook-xhprof.md

     	Logger::info ( "Profiler ENABLED" );
 	}

-Now, choose your favourite HTTP server (Apache, Nginx, whatever) and configure the UI that is provided with Xhprof (RTFM number 2) In there, there's a list of all the existing runs that were executed.
+Now, choose your favourite HTTP server (Apache, Nginx, whatever) and configure the UI that is provided with Xhprof.
+In there, there's a list of all the existing runs that were executed.
 Basically one for each HTTP request in this example.

 <img src="/images/2013/2013-09-16-sample-flat-view.jpg" alt="Network Layout" class="center" />